microsoft/copilot-camp/docs/index.md

 Copilot Camp is a virtual workshop for professional developers who want to learn how to build Copilot for Microsoft 365 extensions including plugins, declarative copilots, and custom engine copilots.
 It all begins with hands-on labs, but over time we will add instructional material, videos, graphics, and more!

 We really appreciate your feedback!!
-Please use the [issues list](https://github.com/microsoft/copilot-camp/issues) to share your comments and issues!
+Please use the [issues list](https://github.com/microsoft/copilot-camp/issues) to share your comments and issues, or let us know in the "Copilot Camp Early Testers" chat in Microsoft Teams.

 ### Path A - Extend Copilot for Microsoft 365

+_Note: These labs require the "Private Preview" for Copilot for M365 extensibility.
+There may be some changes for "Public Preview" when it's available._

 ---8<--- "a-path-links.md"